infamousjoeg/openshift-conjur-deploy/README.md

 The `SERVICE_ID` should describe the OpenShift node in which your Conjur cluster resides.
 For example, it might be something like `openshift/prod`.
-For Conjur configuration purposes, you will need to provide this SERVICE_ID value to the Conjur deploy scripts like so:
+For Conjur configuration purposes, you will need to provide this value to the Conjur deploy scripts like so:

 ```
 export AUTHENTICATOR_SERVICE_ID=<service_id>
 ```

-This `service_id` can be any value you like, but it's important to make sure that it matches the value that you intend to use in Conjur Policy.
+This `service_id` can be anything you like, but it's important to make sure that it matches the value that you intend to use in Conjur Policy.

 # Usage